render-as-html · design system

 Ops console for tabular/system data.
 Wide, multi-column, dense.

 Pick when: network scans, device explorers, ops audits, anything with >5 tables of similar shape.
 Max-width: 1280px.
-Body: 14px.
+Register: Instrument — 14–15px sans.

 document default for prose